 1-3-1887 Meschede, GER - 9-26-1914 Champagne, FRABack to Artist IndexView Artists Paintings

-The trip to Tunis with Paul Klee in 1914 also contributed to the development of his own style of bright, intensive coloration and crystalline design.
-August Macke's world of oil paintings is unmistakable, making him another of the worlds artist.
-Quiet compositions, scenes of nature, the open countryside or of places inhabited by monumental, faceless figures show his harmony-seeking look at the contemplative world of the regular citizen until the outbreak of World War I. On September 26, 1914 nearly two months into WW1, August Macke fell at the western front in France at the age of 27.
+The most intense period of Macke's life spanned a mere few months in 1914. the year began with an exhilarating trip to Tunisia with Paul Klee and ended with his death on the French front.
+The trip to Tunis with Klee contributed to the development of his own style of bright, intensive coloration and crystalline design.
+August Macke's world of oil paintings is unmistakable, making him another of the world's artist.
+Quiet compositions, scenes of nature, the open countryside or of places inhabited by monumental, faceless figures show his harmony-seeking look at the contemplative world of the regular citizen until the outbreak of World War I. Even on the front, however, the painter of Der Blaue Reiter sought moments of relief from the anguish of the trenches in his favorite motifs, painting figures communing with nature.
+On September 26, 1914, nearly two months into WW1, August Macke fell on the western front in France at the age of 27.